2014 Success Study

 While 79% believe social media does not pose a significant risk to their business, 60% also agreed that getting a poor online review is risky to their business.

 42% don’t believe social media can help grow their business and of those who believe it can, 43% believe Facebook is the best social media platform to grow their customer base.

 They support a higher minimum wage

-By and large (66%), small business owners support an increase in the federal minimum wage.
+Though small business owners aren't hiring, two-thirds (66%) favor an increase in the federal minimum wage.
 In fact, most (81%) already pay their hourly employees above minimum wage and do not anticipate having to take any actions to offset the increase.